What Does The Full Faith And Credit Clause Do

 • Understand Jurisdiction: Before entering into a contract or legal transaction, consider the potential jurisdictional issues that may arise if a dispute occurs.
 Include a choice-of-law provision in your contract to specify which state’s laws will govern the agreement.

-• Authenticate Documents: Ensure that all legal documents, such as contracts, deeds, and judgments, are properly authenticated and recorded.
+• Authenticate Documents: confirm that all legal documents, such as contracts, deeds, and judgments, are properly authenticated and recorded.
 This will make it easier to enforce them in other states.

 • Stay Informed: Keep abreast of legal developments and court decisions that may affect your rights and obligations under the Full Faith and Credit Clause.